 - Low iron levels

-Sometimes during perimenopause, women may experience heavy periods and flooding, which can cause low iron levels and sometimes lead to anaemia and menopausal fatigue.
+Sometimes during perimenopause, women may experience heavy periods and flooding, which can cause low iron levels and sometimes lead to anemia and menopausal fatigue.

 - Aches and pains

-Can cause discomfort while sleeping and doing everyday activities, this can lead to sleepless nights.
+Pain can cause discomfort while sleeping and doing everyday activities; this can lead to sleepless nights.
 Being unable to exercise can cause weight gain, which also contributes to menopausal fatigue.

-Hormonal changes during the menopause can drive feelings of anxiety and low self-esteem.
-This can lead to many sleepless nights lying awake tossing and turning worrying about things.
+Hormonal changes during menopause can drive feelings of anxiety and low self-esteem.
+This can lead to many sleepless nights lying awake tossing and turning, worrying about things.